-Dragons’ Den returns with its 18th series and this time it’s on BBC One – but how did Peter Jones make his money?
+Dragons’ Den is currently running its 18th series, and this time it’s on BBC One, but Peter Jones is missing – where is he?

 Who is Peter Jones?

 Peter Jones CBE is a British entrepreneur and businessman.

 He has interests in mobile phones, television, media, leisure, retail and property.

 After making his millions, he moved over into TV and became a reality television personality on Dragons’ Den in 2005.

 He’s actually the last remaining original investor on the BBC show.

 Peter also appears on US television series American Inventor, devised by his own TV company Peter Jones TV, and ITV1’s Tycoon.

 He was appointed Commander of the Order of the British Empire (CBE) in the 2009 New Year Honours.